Curves of Minimax Spirality: Introduction

 In practical applications, while length minimizing curves usually address economical concerns (such as minimizing the length of railway tracks as originally studied by Markov~\cite{KreNud1977, Markov1889} in the late 19th century, or minimizing the length of tunnels in underground mines~\cite{ChaBraRubTho2012} in the 20th and 21st centuries), the curves minimizing curvature or spirality address the comfort of passengers in railway carriages or in vehicles on roads.
 The latter curves have been an active area of research; see, for example, \cite{SadRabFelKha2023, ZboWozBol2021}, where a single Euler spiral is employed/fitted as a {\em track transition curve} (or {\em easement spiral}) joining tracks or roads with different profiles (for example, of type $C$ or $S$), for comfort.
 We recall that an {\em Euler spiral}, also known as a {\em clothoid} or a {\em Cornu spiral}, is a curve whose curvature changes linearly with the length of the curve.
 We will prove here that, in general, with unconstrained curvature, an $L^\infty$ minimizer of spirality is necessarily a $\cal{C}^2$ concatenation of Euler spirals, rather than just a single Euler spiral fitted to the given end conditions.
+We stress that the $\cal{C}^2$-curves found as a solution of Problem~(P) are particularly suitable (i.e., implementable) for the kinds of practical applications we have just mentioned, as these curves would provide a (dynamically) smooth transition from one spiral path to another.

 Euler spirals are a special case of the log-aesthetic curves which have been extensively studied for their desirability as splines (see \cite{Inogu2023} and references therein).
 The properties which make them desirable are discussed in detail by Levien in \cite{Lev2009} with reference to applications in typography.
 The problem of minimizing the $L^2$-norm of spirality also appears in the context of computer aided geometric design - it seems to have been introduced a little earlier by Moreton \cite{Mor1993}, where the minimizers are called minimum curvature variation curves.
 A discrete Sobolev gradient approach to computing minimum curvature variation curves is described in \cite{Ren2004}, and existence and convergence results for a continuous gradient flow are proved in \cite{And2020}.